-The Home Accessibility Tax Credit (HATC) is a nonrefundable tax credit that’s deducted from the amount of taxes owed by the taxpayer for the cost of additions, alterations, or renovations used to make the home more accessible to a disabled person or a senior citizen.
-A common example of such a modification is a ramp to make the home accessible for a relative in a wheelchair.
-Qualified individuals may deduct up to $10,000 for this credit.
+The CRA lets taxpayers deduct the HATC as a nonrefundable tax credit from the amount of taxes they owe if they made additions, alterations, or renovations to make their home more accessible to a disabled person or a senior citizen.
+Ramps are a common example of a modification that makes the home accessible for a relative in a wheelchair.
+Qualified individuals may deduct up to $10,000 for the HATC credit.

-- Is 65 or older
+- 65 years or older at the end of the year

 - Grab rails and grab bars